Tuesday, February 3, 2026

 Engineering Goods & Auto Components

-Impact: Moderate to Positive
+Impact: Moderate to positive

 Winners:

-• Exporters integrated with international OEMs
+• Exporters linked to international OEMs

-• Precision engineering and capital goods suppliers
+• Precision engineering and capital-goods suppliers

 Risks: